Filing for Divorce in Pensacola

 What Are Grounds for Divorce in Florida?

-Florida does not require you to provide fault for the end of the marriage.
-You would only need to state that the marriage has broken down to the point where you and your spouse cannot overcome your differences and there is no chance for a reconciliation.
+Florida does not require you to provide fault to legally end your marriage.
+You only need to state that the marriage is irretrievably broken and there is no reasonable chance for reconciliation.

-There is a residency requirement before filing as well.
-You or your spouse must have been a resident for at least six months before you can file.
-You can provide a driver’s license, your state ID card, a voter registration card, or even provide witness testimonial from a third party to verify this.
+There is a residency requirement for divorce as well.
+Either you or your spouse must have lived in Florida for at least six months before you can file.
+Residency can be established with a driver’s license, state ID, voter registration card, or third-party testimony.

 What Should I Know About High-Asset Divorces?

-If you're going through a high-asset divorce, you deserve an attorney you can trust.
-At Autumn Beck Blackledge, PLLC, our team has a wealth of experience helping clients navigate high-asset divorces.
+If you’re going through a high-asset divorce, you deserve a Pensacola divorce lawyer you can trust.
+At Autumn Beck Blackledge, PLLC, we have significant experience guiding clients through complex asset identification, disclosure, business valuation, and division, while ensuring compliance with Florida’s equitable distribution laws.

 We Are Strong Advocates for Our Clients